fbridault/pres/RMLL/f4s.rst

 Current development version
 ******************************
 - 0.10.2
-- Strongly advised for new software
+- Strongly advised for new software (communication API is simpler)
 - For now need patches repositories, only available on bitbucket

 .. code:: bash